AI Governance and Assurance — Restoring Confidence Without Slowing Progress

 AI amplifies existing data risks.

-A named data owner is responsible for ensuring that AI data standards cover:
+A named data owner is accountable for ensuring that AI data governance and assurance standards apply across the full AI data lifecycle, supported by appropriate risk assessment, including:

-These controls should align with existing enterprise data governance arrangements.
+These controls should align with, and build upon, existing enterprise data governance, information security and privacy arrangements.

 Key Artefact: AI Data Governance and Assurance Policy

-maintaining trust and transparency in how AI is used
+maintaining trust and transparency, ensuring stakeholders understand how and why AI is used

 Key Artefact: AI Strategy and Roadmap